 Porcelain Dental Crowns and Bridges

 Sometimes, fillings cannot always fix your tooth, and decay may continue to eat away at most of your tooth.
-When this happens, a crown may be placed over the tooth in question to prevent any further damage and to provide a barrier for the tooth.
-If you have one missing tooth or a series of missing teeth, a bridge can replace the tooth using a series of connected crowns, two of which attach to your natural teeth to support the appliance.
+When this happens, a dental crown may be placed over the tooth in question to prevent any further damage and to provide a barrier for the tooth.
+If you have one missing tooth or a series of missing teeth, a dental bridge can replace the tooth using a series of connected crowns, two of which attach to your natural teeth to support the appliance.
 The other crown fills in the gap left by the missing tooth.

 Schedule Your Appointment Now